apache/arrow/docs/source/developers/continuous_integration/overview.rst

 * `.travis.yml` - here we define workflows which run on Travis
 * `appveyor.yml` - here we define workflows that run on Appveyor

+We use docker in order to have portable and reproducible Linux builds, as well as running Windows builds in Windows containers.

 One thing to note is the some of the services defined in `docker-compose.yml` are interdependent.
 When running services locally, you must either manually build its dependencies first, or build it via the use of `archery run ...` which automatically finds and builds dependencies.
 For more information on archery, see <link>.

 There are numerous important directories in the Arrow project which relate to CI: